mica83/react-native-firebase/docs/crashlytics/android-setup.md

 ## Additional Installation Steps

+Please set "crashlytics_debug_enabled": true in your firebase.json for enable crashlytics when your app run in emulator

+### Enable debug for android - emulator

 ### Add Fabric Gradle Tools

 These steps are required, if you do not add these your app will most likely crash at startup with the following Error: _"The Crashlytics build ID is missing.
 This occurs when Crashlytics tooling is absent from your app's build configuration.
 Please review Crashlytics onboarding instructions and ensure you have a valid Crashlytics account."_